1 Year Later – Still Improving our QB2!

 Install with More Ease

 QuickBOLT has added another variation to the widely popular QuickBOLT line by introducing a Split-Top L-Foot to the available configurations.
-The Black Split-Top L-Foot can purchased in the QuickBOLT kit as 17962 (3” Microflashing®) or 17963 (4” Microflashing®).
+The Black Split-Top L-Foot can be purchased in the QuickBOLT kit as 17962 (3” Microflashing®) or 17963 (4” Microflashing®).

 Why a split-top?
 With an open L-Foot, installers can easily utilize and pair with saddle attachments found in popular racking systems.
 Slide your rails right in and carry on with your day.